Mala1180/PPS-22-satify/doc/report/1-methodology.md

 and to obtain a report of the results in a more client-friendly way.

 ### Microbenchmark
-We used ScalaMeter to measure execution time and memory consumption of the software.
+Moreover, we used ScalaMeter library to measure execution time and memory consumption of the software.
 In particular, using basic instances of common SAT problems to benchmark the performance.

 ## Continuous Integration